-For staff employment opportunities in Applied Health Sciences, including Kinesiology, Public Health and Health Systems, and Recreation and Leisure Studies, visit the University of Waterloo's Human Resources web site (see All Applicants Career Search on left menu for external postings).
+For full-time staff employment opportunities in Applied Health Sciences, including Kinesiology, Public Health and Health Systems, and Recreation and Leisure Studies, visit the University of Waterloo's Careers at Waterloo web site.

 There are currently no open postdoctoral positions available.

 Research Assistant Professor Position Available, School of Public Health and Health Systems

 Shaping the direction of youth health with the COMPASS system

 We are recruiting a Research Assistant Professor within in the School of Public Health and Health Systems at the University of Waterloo (Canada).
 The successful applicant will work directly with Dr. Scott Leatherdale and his team of researchers and stakeholders to advance the scientific agenda of the COMPASS system.